jnagesh-rjn/Frenkel-Holstein-Approach-Steady-State-Spectra/README.md

 The coherence part of the code is not final, ignore this section.

-The original set of codes were writte by Divij Mishra and Pranav Kasetty (also authors on the above paper) and the codes are available at- https://github.com/PranavKasetty/Linear-Agg-Temp-PL.git
+The original set of codes were written by Divij Mishra and Pranav Kasetty (also authors on the above paper) and the codes are available at- https://github.com/PranavKasetty/Linear-Agg-Temp-PL.git